Fx Copy

 Note: Value should be greater than 0.

-Circumferential strain Thin Shell
+Circumferential Strain Thin Shell

 Circumferential strain Thin Shell represents the change in length.